CHC33015 Certificate III in Individual Support (Ageing)

 This unit describes the skills and knowledge required to identify and work within the legal and ethical frameworks that apply to an individual job role.
 This unit applies to community services and health workers who play a proactive role in identifying and meeting their legal and ethical responsibilities.
 The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.

-This unit describes the skills and knowledge required to work with basic information about the human body and to recognise and promote ways to maintain healthy functioning of the body.
-This unit applies to any worker who needs to use and interpret information that includes references to client anatomy and physiology.
-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.
+This unit describes the performance outcomes, skills and knowledge required to apply basic infection prevention and control principles in work settings including implementing standard and transmission-based precautions and responding to risks.
+This unit applies to individuals working in a range of industry and work setting contexts.
+The skills in this unit must be applied in accordance with Commonwealth and State or Territory legislation, Australian standards and industry codes of practice.

 This unit describes the skills and knowledge required to provide a first aid response to a casualty in line with first aid guidelines determined by the Australian Resuscitation Council (ARC) and other Australian national peak clinical bodies.
 The unit applies to all persons who may be required to provide a first aid response in a range of situations, including community and workplace settings.
 Specific licensing/regulatory requirements relating to this competency, including requirements for refresher training should be obtained from the relevant national/state/territory Work Health and Safety Regulatory Authorities.

-This unit describes the skills and knowledge required to follow organisational infection prevention and control procedures, including implementing standard and transmission-based precautions and responding to infection risks.
-This unit applies to individuals working in health and direct client care contexts.
+This unit describes the skills and knowledge required to determine and address specific issues faced by people who have a chronic disease, in the context of contributing to a holistic approach to support.
+The unit applies to workers providing services to people with chronic disease in diverse community services and health contexts.
 The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.